Girl Power: Everything we know about the proposed all-female Marvel movie

 As well as Black Widow, there’s also Gamora (Zoe Saldana) and Nebula (Karen Gillan) from Guardians of the Galaxy, Valkyrie (Tessa Thompson) from Thor: Ragnarok, Ramonda, Nakia, Okoye, and Shuri from Black Panther (Angela Bassett, Lupita Nyong’o, Danai Gurira, and Letitia Wright) as well as the Wasp (Evangeline Lilly) and Janet Van Dyne (Michelle Pfeiffer) from the upcoming Ant-Man and the Wasp.

-Not to mention Captain Marvel (Brie Larson) in the first female-led Marvel movie of the same name, due for release in 2019.
+Not to mention Captain Marvel (Brie Larson) in the first female-led Marvel movie of the same name, which was released earlier.
 What Marvel fan wouldn’t want to see a movie in which all of these spectacular women join forces?

 The women of the MCU are on board